-To align a text box grid line to a master page grid line or to a guide: To align a text box grid line or cell to a master page grid line or a guide:
+To align a text box grid line or cell to a master page grid line or a guide:

-- 1 Make sure View > Guides, View > Page Grids, and View > Text Box Grids are checked. - 2 Select the Item tool �. - 3 Click a grid line in the text box and then drag the box.
+- 1. Make sure View > Guides, View > Page Grids, and View > Text Box Grids are checked. - 2.
+Select the Item tool .

+- 3. Click a grid line in the text box and then drag the box.
 Note that even as you move the grid line, the original position of the box continues to display.
 You can align the selected grid line with another grid line in the box, a master page grid line, or a guide.
-(See notes on Live Drag below.) - 4 Click a grid line or cell in the text box and then drag the box.
+(See notes on Live Drag below.) - 4.
+Click a grid line or cell in the text box and then drag the box.
 Notice how the selected grid line or cell you're moving displays and the original position of the box continues to display.
 You can align the selected grid line with another grid line or cell in the box, a master page grid line, or a guide. - Live drag is a feature that lets you see the contents of an item while you are moving the item.
 However, selected grid lines or cells do not display when live drag is active.